kubernetes/website/docs/getting-started-guides/scratch.md

 You will end up with the following files (we will use these variables later on)

 - `CA_CERT`
-  - put in on node where apiserver runs, for example, in `/srv/kubernetes/ca.crt`.
+  - put in on node where apiserver runs, for example in `/srv/kubernetes/ca.crt`.
 - `MASTER_CERT`
   - signed by CA_CERT
-  - put in on node where apiserver runs, for example, in `/srv/kubernetes/server.crt`
+  - put in on node where apiserver runs, for example in `/srv/kubernetes/server.crt`
 - `MASTER_KEY `
-  - put in on node where apiserver runs, for example, in `/srv/kubernetes/server.key`
+  - put in on node where apiserver runs, for example in `/srv/kubernetes/server.key`
 - `KUBELET_CERT`
   - optional
 - `KUBELET_KEY`